Tayonna Ewin

 Tayonna holds a Bachelor of Arts with Honors in African and African American Studies from Stanford University and was a Mellon Mays Undergraduate Fellow, Sand Hill Philanthropy Fellow, and recipient of the Kennell Jackson, Jr. Research Award.

-Originally from Nashville, Tennessee, Tayonna’s perspective is shaped by community resilience, joy in the face of hardship, and the importance of showing up for one another.
-She lives in San Jose with her partner and enjoys reading, tending her plants, learning new skills, and exploring the Bay Area.
+Originally from Nashville, Tennessee, Tayonna brings a perspective shaped by the South that recognizes both the parallels and the distinct character of Oakland.
+Her work is grounded in an understanding of how community resilience, culture, and broader systems shape opportunity and access.
+She now lives in San Jose with her partner.
+Outside of work, Tayonna enjoys reading, tending to her plants, learning new skills, and exploring the Bay Area.